 As soon as the IDE finds a way to improve your code, it displays a yellow bulb icon in the editor next to the current line.
 By clicking this icon, you can view intention actions available in the current context.
 Intention actions cover a wide range of situations from warnings to optimization suggestions.

 A yellow bulb icon also indicates that WebStorm has detected a problem and prompts you with a quick-fix for it.
 For severe problems, WebStorm displays a red bulb with an exclamation mark instead of a light yellow one .
 WebStorm suggests the first available quick-fix in an inspection tooltip, which appears every time you hover over a warning or an error.

 Apply intention actions

-Select an action from the list and press Enter.
+Press Enter to apply the selected intention.
 For example, you can use an intention action to merge the declaration of a variable with its initialization: